Acoustic lattice instabilities at the magneto-structural transition in Fe$_{1.057(7)}$Te: Discussion and Conclusions

 The static magnetism in Fe$_{1+x}$Te has been investigated for a number of interstitial iron concentrations with neutron diffraction that report values for the ordered moment $gS\sim 2\mu_{B}$ (reported in Ref. \onlinecite{Rodriguez11:84} to be 1.78(3) $\mu_{B}$/Fe for this same Fe$_{1.057(7)}$Te sample based on neutron powder diffraction).
 With the Lande factor $g \equiv 2$ this implies a net $S\sim$ 1, implying that the magnetic Fe$^{2+}$ ion in Fe$_{1+x}$Te is in the strong crystal field limit with 4 electrons fully occupying the lower $|e_{g}\rangle$ and 2 in the triply degenerate and higher energy $|t_{g}\rangle$ manifold.
 This scenario is further supported through consideration of total moment sum rules~\cite{Fobes14:112,Stock14:90} of neutron scattering that report significantly reduced magnetic spectral weight over what would be predicted from a $S=2$ (weak crystal field) ground state with a singlet orbital ground state.
 The strong crystal field magnetic $S=1$ ground state has an underlying triplet orbital degeneracy (that can be described by an effective $l=1$).
 Therefore magnetic spin-orbit coupling is a relevant term in the magnetic Hamiltonian with $\mathcal{H}_{SO}=\lambda \vec{l} \cdot \vec{S}$ in this scenario.

 As is clear from the crystallography, the crystalline electric field environment surrounding the Fe$^{2+}$ ion is not perfectly tetrahedral and is distorted introducing a competing energy scale to spin-orbit coupling characterized by the distortion.
 Considering the simplest case with a dominant axis for the distortion relevant in the spin-orbital Hamiltonian would have the approximate form $\mathcal{H}_{dis}=\Gamma (l_{z}^2-{2\over3})$ with $\Gamma$ quantifying the energetic size of this term.
 This distortion ultimately breaks the orbital degeneracy at the structural transition.
 The relative sizes of the distortion term to spin-orbit coupling (characterized by the ratio $\Gamma/\lambda$) are important for the nature of the structural and magnetic transitions at low temperatures.
 When the structural distortion energetics are dominant ($\Gamma/\lambda \gg 1$), we would anticipate a structural distortion at high temperatures with a lower temperature magnetic transition.
 Alternatively, in the case that spin-orbit coupling is the dominant energy scale ($\Gamma/\lambda \ll 1$), given that the orbitals are coupled to the structure (via spin-orbit coupling) it would be expected that both magnetic and structural transitions would occur at the same temperature.
+Such a competition between distortion and spin-orbit energetics has been modeled and compared to neutron spectroscopy data in insulating CoO~\cite{Sales09:79} and MgV$_{2}$O$_{4}$~\cite{Lane23:5}.